DISID/bootstrap-theme/README.md

  - Theme _layouttpl_ files that create the Bootstrap _Fluid grid system_
  - Theme _look-and-feel_ settings

-If you like to try a release that has already been built, we recommend that you visit download page [](TODO) and read the _Try the Bootstrap theme_ section below.
+If you like to try a release that has already been built, we recommend that you visit download page at [SourceForge](https://sourceforge.net/projects/bootstraptheme/files/dist/) and read the _Try the Bootstrap theme_ section below.

 Pre-requisites
 ==============